mad1982max/CrackYour1TI/HTML_HIGH.md

 Many semantic elements in HTML have a role by default.
 The role attribute can provide semantics for non-semantic elements.
 All values assigned to _role=""_ should correspond to valid _WAI-ARIA roles_.

+# What is the purpose of the alt attribute on images?

+Main purposes:

+- improve SEO by providing proper description of image for relevant ranking in web
+- provide people with disabilities with best user experience when they use screen readers or other devices